google/asylo/asylo/examples/sgx_release_enclaves/README.md

 enclave for the Intel SGX hardware backend.
 A release enclave may be run in release mode, which disables inspection of the enclave's memory (e.g., by a debugger) at a hardware level.
-Note that launching an SGX hardware enclave requires that the user possesses an Intel-whitelisted enclave-signing key[^1].
+Note that launching an SGX hardware enclave requires that the user possesses an Intel-allowlisted enclave-signing key[^1].

 This guide is suitable for users of the
 [Asylo Docker image](https://github.com/google/asylo#build-environment-in-docker-recommended),